-Specifically, during FY2023-2024, the County will continue to assist tenants with rent payments through the HOME-funded Tenant Based Rental Assistance (TBRA) program for elderly, disabled, or homeless households.
+Specifically, during FY2024-2025, the County will continue to assist tenants with rent payments through the HOME-funded Tenant Based Rental Assistance (TBRA) program for elderly, disabled, or homeless households.
 This program provides a steady living environment for individuals and families that normally would not have the financial resources to maintain a suitable living environment, thus decreasing the amount of people living in poverty.
-The Shelter Plus Care program provides a safe and habitable living environment and subsidized housing for households that are not able to maintain the home or the full rent financially and are in need of mental health services or care.
+The Shelter Plus Care program provides a safe and habitable living environment and subsidized housing for households that are not able to maintain the home or the full rent financially and need mental health services or care.